paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-038-fishery-conservation-and-management.md

 (10) definitive steps are agreed upon to ensure that parties to the agreement comply with the spirit of other international agreements and resolutions concerning the use of large-scale driftnets beyond the exclusive economic zone of any nation.

-**(e) Report** Not later than January 1, 1991, and every year thereafter until the purposes of this section are met, the Secretary, after consultation with the Secretary of State and the Secretary of the department in which the Coast Guard is operating, shall submit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Merchant Marine and Fisheries of the House of Representatives a report—

-(1) describing the steps taken to carry out the provisions of this section, particularly subsection (c);

-(2) evaluating the progress of those efforts, the impacts on living marine resources, including available observer data, and specifying plans for further action;

-(3) containing a list and description of any new fisheries developed by nations that conduct, or authorize their nationals to conduct, large-scale driftnet fishing beyond the exclusive economic zone of any nation; and

-(4) containing a list of the nations that conduct, or authorize their nationals to conduct, large-scale driftnet fishing beyond the exclusive economic zone of any nation in a manner that diminishes the effectiveness of or is inconsistent with any international agreement governing large-scale driftnet fishing to which the United States is a party or otherwise subscribes.

-**(f) Certification** If at any time the Secretary, in consultation with the Secretary of State and the Secretary of the department in which the Coast Guard is operating, identifies any nation that warrants inclusion in the list described under subsection (e)(4), the Secretary shall certify that fact to the President.
-Such certification shall be deemed to be a certification for the purposes of [section 1978(a) of title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section1978/a&num=0&edition=prelim).

-**(g) Effect on sovereign rights** This section shall not serve or be construed to expand or diminish the sovereign rights of the United States, as stated by Presidential Proclamation Numbered 5030, dated March 10, 1983, and reflected in this chapter or other existing law.
+**(e) Effect on sovereign rights** This section shall not serve or be construed to expand or diminish the sovereign rights of the United States, as stated by Presidential Proclamation Numbered 5030, dated March 10, 1983, and reflected in this chapter or other existing law.

-**(h) “Living marine resources” defined** As used in this section, the term “living marine resources” includes fish, marine mammals, sea turtles, and seabirds and other waterfowl.
+**(f) “Living marine resources” defined** As used in this section, the term “living marine resources” includes fish, marine mammals, sea turtles, and seabirds and other waterfowl.

+**(i) 11 So in original.
+See Codification note below.
+Fishing gear transition program**

+(1) **In general** — During the 5-year period beginning on December 29, 2022, the Secretary shall conduct a transition program to facilitate the phase-out of large-scale driftnet fishing and adoption of alternative fishing practices that minimize the incidental catch of living marine resources, and shall award grants to eligible permit holders who participate in the program.

+(2) **Permissible uses** — Any permit holder receiving a grant under paragraph (1) may use such funds only for the purpose of covering—

+  (A) any fee originally associated with a permit authorizing participation in a large-scale driftnet fishery, if such permit is surrendered for permanent revocation, and such permit holder relinquishes any claim associated with the permit;

+  (B) a forfeiture of fishing gear associated with a permit described in subparagraph (A); or

+  (C) the purchase of alternative gear with minimal incidental catch of living marine resources, if the fishery participant is authorized to continue fishing using such alternative gears.

+(3) **Certification** — The Secretary shall certify that, with respect to each participant in the program under this subsection, any permit authorizing participation in a large-scale driftnet fishery has been permanently revoked and that no new permits will be issued to authorize such fishing.

 ### Statutory Notes

 #### References in Text
 The Driftnet Impact Monitoring, Assessment, and Control Act of 1987, referred to in subsec. (a), is title IV of Pub.
 L. 100–220, which is set out as a note under [section 1822 of this title](./chapter-038-fishery-conservation-and-management.md#section-1822).

-Presidential Proclamation Numbered 5030, referred to in subsec. (g), is set out under [section 1453 of this title](./chapter-033-coastal-zone-management.md#section-1453).
+Presidential Proclamation Numbered 5030, referred to in subsec. (e), is set out under [section 1453 of this title](./chapter-033-coastal-zone-management.md#section-1453).

-This chapter, referred to in subsec. (g), was in the original “this Act”, meaning Pub.
+This chapter, referred to in subsec. (e), was in the original “this Act”, meaning Pub.
 L. 94–265, Apr.
 13, 1976, 90 Stat.
 331, known as the Magnuson-Stevens Fishery Conservation and Management Act, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1801 of this title](./chapter-038-fishery-conservation-and-management.md#section-1801) and Tables.

+#### Codification
+Former subsecs. (g) and (h) were redesignated (e) and (f), respectively, by Pub.
+L. 117–328, § 205(b)(1)(B).
+See 2022 Amendment note below.

 #### Amendments
+2022—Subsec. (b)(8).
+Pub.
+L. 117–328, § 103(a), added par.
+(8).

+Subsec. (c)(4).
+Pub.
+L. 117–328, § 103(b), added par.
+(4).

+Subsecs. (e) to (h).
+Pub.
+L. 117–328, § 205(b)(1)(B), redesignated subsecs. (g) and (h) as (e) and (f), respectively, and struck out former subsecs. (e) and (f), which related, respectively, to reports and certification.

+Subsec. (i).
+Pub.
+L. 117–328, § 104, added subsec. (i).

 1996—Subsec. (e).
 Pub.
 L. 104–297, § 105(f)(1), redesignated pars.
 (5) and (6) as (3) and (4), respectively, and struck out former pars.
 (3) and (4) which read as follows:

 “(3) identifying and evaluating the effectiveness of unilateral measures and multilateral measures, including sanctions, that are available to encourage nations to agree to and comply with this section, and recommendations for legislation to authorize any additional measures that are needed if those are considered ineffective;